boardgameio/boardgame.io/docs/turn-order.md

 from all players in the game.
 The round-robin feature of this turn order is not useful in such cases.

-#### Specifying a turn order
+### Specifying a turn order

-You can customize this behavior by using the `turnOrder` option.
+You can change the turn order by using the `turnOrder` option.
-This is passed inside a `flow` section of the `Game` configuration.
+This is passed inside a `flow` section of the `Game` configuration:
-The framework comes bundled with a few turn orders in the `TurnOrder` object, and you can even provide your own implementation.

 ```js
 import { Game, TurnOrder } from 'boardgame.io/core';